LightSage/Migratory/README.md

 ## Migratory

-Simple migrations tool for python projects that use PostgreSQL.
+Simple migrations tool for projects that use PostgreSQL.

 ### Inspiration